gardener/garden-setup/README.md

         gcloud container clusters get-credentials <your_cluster> --zone <your_zone> --project <your_project>
         ```

     1. Save the GKE kubeconfig in a local file (for example `kubekonfig`) in your `landscape` folder.
-Make sure that you reference this file in the configuration file `acre.yaml` that is created in the next step.
+Make sure that you assign this file to field `landscape.cluster.kubeconfig` in the configuration file `acre.yaml` that is created in the next step.
-    > The filename and path should be *different* from the file you set in your `KUBECONFIG` environment variable.
+    > The filename and path you will use in file `acre.yaml` should be *different* from the file you have set in your `KUBECONFIG` environment variable.

 1. In your `landscape` folder, create a configuration file called `acre.yaml`.
 The structure of the configuration file is described [below](#configuration-file-acreyaml).